Questandachievement7Developers/ax64vm/README.md

 - Albert Starfield Wahyu Suryo Samudro (GitHub)
 - Questandachievement (GitHub)

-Unleash the captivating power of Ax64VM and explore the realms of accelerated 3D graphics within Termux Android.
-Let your imagination soar as you dive into a world crafted with VirGL's OpenGL acceleration and QEMU's mystical integration.

 ## License

 Ax64VM is licensed under the GPL-2.0 License.
 Feel free to explore, modify, and distribute the codebase in compliance with the terms and conditions of the GPL-2.0 License.